rust-lang/reference/src/type-layout.md

 </div>

 > Note: This algorithm can produce zero-sized structs.
-This differs from
+In C, the size of
+> structs without data is zero.
+This is not the same as C++ where structs
-> C where structs without data still have a size of one byte.
+> without data still have a size of one byte.

 #### \#[repr(C)] Unions